milessabin/export-hook/README.md

 (value classes and macro inlining have been used to eliminate all runtime overhead relative to directly importing external instances).

-Additionally, the project providing type classes, and other parties, would have to follow the conventions below, ...
+Additionally, the project providing type classes, and other parties, would have to follow the conventions below (`Tc`, `TcSub` and `DerivedTc` are example user type classes), ...

 ## As seen by the type class provider